 Utrecht University organises several training courses on diversity and inclusion for staff and students throughout the year.

 The training courses for employees focus on subjects such as unconscious prejudice, dealing with undesirable behaviour and intercultural cooperation.
-Two examples:

 On the online platform Goodhabitz you can also follow courses like:

 The Dilemma Game